-In the wake of the murders of Ahmed Aubrey, Breonna Taylor, George Floyd and many others and despite years of promoting equality and social justice, we have not made significant strides in challenging racism in this country.
-As First Pres has gotten involved through activism, book studies, pray and making us aware as individuals and the church, we need to take our place at the table with our black sisters and brothers and move forward together.
+In the wake of the murders of Ahmed Aubrey, Breonna Taylor, George Floyd and many others, and despite years of promoting equality and social justice, we have not made significant strides in challenging racism in this country.
+As First Pres has gotten involved through activism, book studies, prayer and making us aware as individuals and the church, we need to take our place at the table with our Black sisters and brothers and move forward together.
 This was made clear to me in an incident that happened back in the early summer.

 As I reflect on my observing what I perceived as a racist incident, it made me ask myself so many questions.
 What should I have done?
-Would have I noticed what happened to the implication of the store employee’s actions?
+Would I have noticed the implication of the store employee’s actions?
 Should I have discussed the situation with my new friend, with the employee, with the store manager?
 Fortunately, I have a new awareness of the issues of racism and how deep they are in our country and now I need to be a part of the solution.
-I need to speak up, read more books on the subject, continue the hard conversations, and engage with others to find answers.
+I need to speak up, read more books on the subject, continue the hard conversations and engage with others to find answers.

 We cannot remain silent.
 Yes, racism is a hard subject to discuss.
 We must find ways to be with those who are hurting.
 We must BE the church.
 I may never again see the man I met in the parking lot that day but he changed my life and made me realize I want to be part of the solution as we strive to bring justice, peace and love to all.

 A few weeks ago there was a quote on the front cover of the church bulletin.
 It is a quote from Dr. Emile Townes.
 She says “When you start with an understanding that God loves everyone, justice isn’t far behind.”